Self-Supervision & Meta-Learning for One-Shot Unsupervised Cross-Domain Detection: Experiments

-\textbf{Increasing the number of Adaptive Iterations.} The bi-level optimization at the basis of meta-learning requires non-trivial computational and memory burdens that limit the feasible number of iterations $\eta$.
-For FULL-OSHOT we use the same conditions for the meta pre-training and test time adaptation phases, thus we need to set a small number of training steps with $\gamma=\eta$.
-Differently for applications in which the number of iterations can be increased without time constraints, OSHOT appears better suited.
-We studied the performance of OSHOT in this case on the AMD dataset and collected the results in Figure \ref{fig:iterations}.
+\textbf{Increasing the number of Adaptive Iterations.} The bi-level optimization process of meta-learning requires non-trivial computational and memory burdens that might limit the feasible number of iterations $\eta$.
+In FULL-OSHOT we use the same conditions for the meta pre-training and test time adaptation phases, thus we set a small number of training steps with $\gamma=\eta$.
+This however, does not limit the effectiveness of the method, which becomes clear when comparing it with OSHOT at an increasing number of iterations.
+We studied the mAP performance on the AMD dataset and collected the results in Figure \ref{fig:iterations}.
 We observe a positive correlation between the number of finetuning iterations and the mAP of the model in the earliest steps, while the performance generally reaches a plateau after about 30 iterations: increasing $\gamma$ beyond this value does not affect significantly the final results.
-In the plots we represent with orange stars the performance of FULL-OSHOT at 0 and 5 adaptation iterations.
-We can see that FULL-OSHOT has quite better performance w.r.t.
-OSHOT when they are both tested with 5 adaptation iterations, while OSHOT might outperform FULL-OSHOT with a significant longer learning period.
+From the plots we can see that the performance of FULL-OSHOT with just 5 adaptation iterations can be achieved and eventually surpassed by the standard OSHOT only at the cost of a much higher number of adaptation iterations.
+This behaviour is also reflected by the visualizations in Figure \ref{fig:qualitative} where the results obtained by FULL-OSHOT with $\gamma=5$ are more similar to those obtained by OSHOT with $\gamma=30$ than those obtained by OSHOT with $\gamma=5$.